tdukart/is-integeric/README.md

 ![NPM](https://img.shields.io/npm/l/is-integeric.svg)
 ![Badges](https://img.shields.io/badge/badges-5-informational.svg)

-Lightweight, simple test to see if a number is an integer or can be converted to one.
+Lightweight, simple test to see if an input is an integer or can be converted to one.

 ```js
 import isIntegeric from 'is-integeric';